kmcgrevey/hogwarts_again/README.md

 User Story 3 of 4
 As a visitor,
 When I visit '/students'
-I see a list of courses and the number of professors each student has.
+I see a list of students and the number of professors each student has.
 (e.g. "Draco Malfoy: 5"
       "Nymphadora Tonks: 10")
 ```